Tropical / Subtropical Evergreen Fruit Tree

 There is some slight variation of cold tolerance depending on variety.
 Dwarf varieties of mango trees are really well-suited for containers and can easily be brought indoors during the winter.

-Large Pot Size: Grafted and ready to produce within 1-3 years.
+Large Pot Size: Grafted and capable to produce within 1-3 years.

-X-Large Pot Size: Grafted and ready to produce within 1 year.
+X-Large Pot Size: Grafted and capable to produce within 1 year.

 Shop all of our Mango tree varieties.